SairajRR/Sparrow-Hacks/README.md

 ![Sparrow Hacks Preview](Site%20preview.png)

+---

 ## Features

+* Educational cybersecurity content
-* Ethical hacking tools for practice and learning
+* Ethical hacking tools and demonstrations
-* Guides explaining cybersecurity concepts and techniques
-* Demonstrations for security testing and vulnerability understanding
+* Beginner-friendly guides for learning security concepts
-* Simple and clean user interface for easy navigation
+* Simple and responsive web interface
-* Educational resources for beginners in cybersecurity
+* Practical examples for cybersecurity learning

+---

+## Website Sections

+The platform is organized into different pages that help users learn cybersecurity step by step.

+### Home Page

+Provides an overview of the platform and introduces users to cybersecurity topics and learning resources available on the website.

+### Tools Section

+Contains various cybersecurity tools and resources that users can explore for learning and demonstration purposes.

+### Guides Section

+Provides educational guides explaining cybersecurity concepts such as ethical hacking techniques, vulnerabilities, and security practices.

+### Demonstrations

+Shows practical demonstrations that help users understand how cybersecurity tools and concepts work in real scenarios.

 ---